CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/primordialis_reactor.md

 ## Removing Entries

-- Removes an item that can be converted.:
+- Removes an item that can be converted:

     ```groovy:no-line-numbers
     mods.prodigytech.primordialis_reactor.remove(IIngredient)